 A Review of Our 10 Favorite Ski Socks

 1. Smartwool PhD Light

 The Merino wool boosts its wicking ability.
 It helps keep moisture away from your skin yet still keeps you warm.
-These gender-specific socks are great at maintaining their shape after washing and dry quickly.

 - Breathable and odor-free material